ICOS-Carbon-Portal/infrastructure/README.md

 Deployment and provisioning of CP services is automated using Ansible.
 All related configurations and definitions are found in `devops` folder of this repository.

 Some of CP's own, in-house-developed, services, are built, packaged and deployed using SBT build tool.
 Source code of CP-specific SBT plugins can be found in folder `sbt`.

 Other folders in this Git repository mostly contain legacy Docker files (used before the Ansible era).

-# Getting started (common)
+# Getting started

+## Install required utilities
 To get started, one needs:
 - Ubuntu 20.04 LTS or an equivalent Linux distribution (e.g. Linux Mint 20)
 - Git